ApexRMS/landfireupdate/README.md

 #### Spatial Data

 Next, we will populate the spatial data, which consists of seven raster maps of the entire Geo Area.
+These maps are provided by LANDFIRE but must be masked by Geo Area.
+Wendell Hann and Katherine Hegewisch from the University of Idaho have already done this masking for us in ArcGIS and converted the output to GeoTiff format.
+As part of this pre-processing, they also removed a handful of EVC and EVH cells that were mistakenly coded 0 or 255.
+Finally, these masked files were made available to Apex RMS through the University of Idaho OwnCloud server.
+Please contact Wendel or Katherine to get access to these files.

-These maps are provided by LANDFIRE and must be downloaded, extracted, moved into the `raw/` subfolder of the corresponding Geo Area data folder and renamed to be recognized by the script.
+These pre-porcessed files were then downloaded, decompressed, moved into the `raw/` subfolder of the corresponding Geo Area data folder and renamed in order to be recognized by the script.

 For each of these seven maps, the following table lists the original file and archive names for the SC Geo Area.